When you buy through links on our site, we may earn an affiliate commission at no cost to you.

 1. Comfortbilt Pellet Stove-HP22 50,000 BTU – Apricot

-When it comes down to capacity, the Comfortbilt Pellet Stove – HP22 50,000 BTU can heat up a room that measure 2,000 square feet.
-It is powered with 50,000 British Thermal Units that uses an Auto Ignition Programmable Thermostat technology and it comes with a powerful blower.
+When it comes down to capacity, the Comfortbilt Pellet Stove – HP22 50,000 BTU can heat up a room that measures 2,000 square feet.
+It is powered with 50,000 British Thermal Units that use an Auto Ignition Programmable Thermostat technology and it comes with a powerful blower.
 Due to the 50,000 BTU, it also comes with an 86% burning efficiency that has been EPA certified.

 The cleanup and maintenance of the Comfortbilt Pellet Stove – HP22 is also easy.
 Basically, you just need to make sure that nothing is clogged and all the components are kept clean.
 The entire pellet stove weighs almost three hundred pounds and it has a dimension of 30 x 34 x 38 inches.
 This makes it compact, but it is also more ideal for smaller rooms.
 For your peace of mind and security, there is a one-year warranty that covers technical assistance and spare parts.

 - Quiet operation